jantoniogarciah/CRM-Barber/CONTRIBUTING.md

-# Contributing to Barber Shop CRM
+# Contributing to Clipper Cut Barber Sports CRM

 We love your input!
-We want to make contributing to Barber Shop CRM as easy and transparent as possible, whether it's:
+We want to make contributing to Clipper Cut Barber Sports CRM as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code